 Make sure the furniture has good “bones”.
 It should be sturdy.
 A couple of lose nails is one thing but if it’s completely falling apart, skip it unless you have some good woodworking skills (or your husband does :)) Again, what is your time worth?
 Also, it may be more expensive to actually fix it if you need parts.

-Don’t buy something just because it’s cheap if you have 10 of them at home.
-If it’s going to sit in a closet save your money for something else.
-If I’m not sure, I go through each room in my head to picture where it would live and if I can’t I don’t buy it.
+Don’t buy something just because it’s cheap Know what you will do with it.
+I try to go through each room in my head to picture where it would live and if I can’t I don’t buy it.

 - Candlestick holders – these are great for decorating any time of year and can easily be switched out from room to room if you get bored.
 Don’t shy away if it’s not the right color as you can always spray paint them.
 Look for a cool shape and size.